Traffic Demand (Routes)#

 - demand related entities: vehicle types and routes

 All these additional structures / definitions are given to the simulation using the --additional-files <FILE>[,<FILE>]*.
-The list of given files is processed incrementally, this means each file is read completely from top to bottom and the list is processed starting with the first file of the list.
+Each file is read completely into memory and the list of files is processed from left to right.

 To ensure the correct resolution of references, it is important to know what is loaded when.
 The order is as follows:

 - the additional files are read (completely from top to bottom) in the order in which they are given in the option

 - the route files are opened and the first n steps are read